Seirdy/moac/README.md

 Project Status
 --------------

 MOAC is actively developed as of September 2021.
+There is one sole developer behind all final decisions and responsibilities.
+The current roadmap is visible on the [ticket tracker](https://todo.sr.ht/~seirdy/MOAC).

 Installation
 ------------